Banana bread has soared in popularity recently and was one of the most searched recipes on Google in 2020.

 Freshly baked banana bread is likely to last no more than a day or two outside of the refrigerator.
 After that, it may start to develop mold.
 If you live somewhere especially hot or humid, the shelf life will probably be closer to one day.

 Refrigerating your banana bread will extend its shelf life to 6-7 days, provided it is properly sealed.
 It’s a good idea to do this if you can’t finish the banana bread quickly.
 However, be aware that it will lose some of its freshness of flavor in the fridge.

 Frozen banana bread can last up to a month or so.
-When thawing your banana bread, you can do it in the fridge overnight or on the countertop over a couple of hours.
+When thawing your banana bread, you can do it in the fridge overnight or on the countertop for a couple of hours.
 Or, you could put it straight into the toaster for some banana toast, delicious with butter!

 When it comes to store-bought banana bread, you should generally follow the guidelines of the packaging.
-Most banana bread should still be okay a day or two after the best before date but exercise caution.
+Most banana bread should still be okay a day or two after the best-before date but exercise caution.

-Even if you refrigerate it, don’t try to keep store-bought banana bread more than a couple of days after the best by date.
-There are too many uncertainties involved and it’s best to be on the safe side.
+Even if you refrigerate it, don’t try to keep store-bought banana bread more than a couple of days after the best-by date.
+There are too many uncertainties involved, and it’s best to be on the safe side.